Brian Malone

 Middle School English and Humanities

-At Manchester University I took a Combined Honours Degree in Literature and History, and my Humanities teaching allows me to explore my passions for these subjects fully.
-Whether it is Renaissance research, or Atticus Finch's family values, after spending 14 years teaching middle school, I am confident that I can always draw on rich connections for the students.
+At Manchester University I took a Combined Honours Degree in Literature and History.
+My Humanities background allows me to explore these passions fully in my teaching.
+Whether it is artifact analysis, Renaissance research, or Atticus Finch's family values, I am confident that I can always draw on rich connections for the students.

 Creative projects that connect to the real world